Linktoyinka/Technical-writing/cllqe9e9d000o09l3cdhtc83g.md

 The HTML form needs to be properly integrated with JavaScript using the following procedure to enable seamless email sending.

 1. The script will be contained within a function.
-The function will be called `onSubmit` in the form opening tag, which requires us to add the function with the other attributes required for email status notification.
+The function will be called `onSubmit` in the form opening tag, which requires us to add the function with the other attributes required for email status notifications.

     ```xml
      <form onsubmit="sendEmail(); reset; return false;">